Orthodox Judaism and the LGBT+ Community

 While there has been a push towards accepting LGBT+ Jews within Orthodox spaces, many traditional Jews still reject the idea that the Orthodox and LGBT+ communities can intersect.
 When gay marriage was passed in New York in 2011, some observant Jews, especially those belonging to Hasidic groups, actively protested the decision.

 Despite the controversy that Orthodox LGBT+ individuals have stirred within the community, many have managed to find the silver lining in their situation.
 “It’s taken quite a while, but I love myself – all parts of myself, including my sexuality,” an anonymous Orthodox Jewish lesbian wrote in Yeshiva University’s controversial student newspaper The Beacon.
 Whether they are openly gay or still trying to maintain a secret identity, LGBT+ Orthodox Jews will continue to advocate for increased visibility at all levels of the Jewish and gay communities.

-More articles in WMC FBomb by Category: Education, Feminism, LGBTQIA, Media, Politics, Religion
+More articles by Category: Education, Feminism, LGBTQIA, Media, Politics, Religion

-More articles in WMC FBomb by Tag: Activism and advocacy, Sexuality, Identity, College, Music, Women's leadership, Television
+More articles by Tag: Activism and advocacy, Sexuality, Identity, College, Music, Women's leadership, Television